Learn Pain Less

 Advanced Usage

-The Flutter Conditional Show Widget can be used in more advanced scenarios as well.
-For example, you can use it to show or hide entire sections of your UI based on user input.
-Here is an example of how to do this:
+Flutter Conditional Show Widget can also be utilized in more advanced scenarios.
+For instance, it can be used to display or hide entire sections of your user interface based on user input - for an example of this functionality please follow this link:

 bool _showSection = false;